1coderookie/KobraGoNeoInsights/docs/hardware/printhead.md

 !!! warning

-    - If you dismounted the hotend, make sure to level the ABL sensor again and control your Z offset.
+    - If you dismounted the hotend and/or the ABL sensor, make sure to level the ABL sensor again and control your Z offset!
     - If you replaced the hotend/heater block and/or changed the thermistor and/or the cartridge heater, execute a PID tuning!

 ??? example "Reassambling"